temporalio/documentation/docs/java/how-to-spawn-an-activity-execution-in-java.md

 id: how-to-spawn-an-activity-execution-in-java
 title: How to spawn an Activity Execution in Java
 sidebar_label: Activity Execution
-description: Activities are remote procedure calls that must be invoked from within a Workflow using `ActivityStub`.
+description: Invoke Activities using `Workflow.newActivityStub`(type-safe) or `Workflow.newUntypedActivityStub` (untyped) from within a Workflow.
 tags:
   - java
   - developer-guide